Lafaiet/POXDoc/PT_BR/Main.md

 When we talk about components in POX, what we really mean is something that we can put on the POX command line as described in "Invoking POX".
 In the following sections, we discuss some of the components that come with POX and how you can go about creating your own.

 Stock Components
 POX comes with a number of stock components.
-Some of these provide core functionality, some provide convenient features, and some are just examples.
+Some of these provide core functionality, some provide convenient features, and some are just Exemplos.
 To list a few:

 py
 This component causes POX to start an interactive Python interpreter that can be useful for debugging and interactive experimentation.
 Before the betta branch, this was the default behavior (unless disabled with --no-cli).
 Other components can add functions / values to this interpreter's namespace.

 forwarding.l2_learning
 This component makes OpenFlow switches act as a type of L2 learning switch.
-This one operates much like NOX's "pyswitch" example, although the implementation is quite different.
+This one operates much like NOX's "pyswitch" Exemplo, although the implementation is quite different.
 While this component learns L2 addresses, the flows it installs are exact-matches on as many fields as possible.
 For example, different TCP connections will result in different flows being installed.

 forwarding.l2_pairs
 Like l2_learning, this component also makes OpenFlow switches act like a type of L2 learning switch.
 However, this one is probably just about the simplest possible way to do it correctly.
 Unlike l2_learning, l2_pairs installs rules based purely on MAC addresses.